It’s been a week of Firsts.

 I don’t know why we provided whisky; we could have brought olio nuovo, or potatoes, or wine, or pudding, but we provided whisky.

 Friday dawned, and slowly but surely became Medical Day.
 Whilst eating arrosticini on Thursday, Scott had been stung by a wasp, or maybe a bee (opinions differed), and by Friday morning his hand was the size of a football.
 At the morning site meeting it was therefore decided that he should visit a pharmacist for advice.
 The standard “heated debate” took place about which pharmacist to visit, but in the end we went to Montebuono, because we were going there anyway.
 From there we were sent to the doctor, and Scott had his First medical appointment in Italy.
 And while he collected his suitcase full of medications, the pharmacist tried to book me a hospital appointment that I had been prescribed, what with having been A Bit Poorly lately.
-Having failed to find anything this side of Christmas in Lazio, she sent us to Calvi in Umbria.
-Calvi is five miles from our home, but, as its name would suggest, in Umbria, which is a different health district, and therefore “more organised”, as she tactfully put it.
+Having failed to find anything this side of Christmas in Lazio, she sent us to the pharmacy in Calvi in Umbria.
+Calvi is five miles from our home, but, as its name would suggest, located in Umbria, which is a different health district, and therefore “more organised”, as she tactfully put it.
 Computers in Italian pharmacies can be used to search out and book hospital appointments, but only in their own health district, apparently.
-Sadly, despite being “more organised”, Umbrian pharmacist was also unable to provide me with a medical appointment, but explained that I could book an appointment in the same place where I’d had my last appointment, as long as it was in Lazio.
+Sadly, despite being “more organised”, Umbrian Pharmacist was also unable to provide me with a medical appointment, but explained that I could book an appointment in the same place where I’d had my last appointment, as long as it was in Lazio.
 So I booked a medical appointment over the phone in another First.

 We spent Saturday trying (and failing) to warm up and dry out the house, and harvesting pomegranates (another First), but Sunday dawned warm and bright.
 Hallelujah!